Mohamed-Hagabdalla/Portfolio-Three/README.md

 ## Features

 The user can use the program to manipulate the spreadsheet in any way they see fit.
 The user is prompted to input their values below the 'Enter your data here:'.
 This enables them to add data values to the relevant worksheet, which will add rows of data into the worksheet.
 The program will then perform the necessary calculations that will produce the new surplus.
+The user can also press the 'run program' button at any point to restart the program, if they have entered incorrect data values but have not ran the program yet.

 ![An image of the Python program](assets/images/Python%20Program.png)